Alexandru Mitriță: Universitatea Craiova

 On 21 July 2017, Universitatea Craiova announced an agreement for the loan of Mitriță from Pescara.
-He made his competitive debut six days later, in a 0–1 home loss to AC Milan in the third qualifying round of the UEFA Europa League.
-His first goal came in a league fixture against Astra Giurgiu on 6 August, which ended 1–1.
-On 20 August, Mitriță scored both goals in a 2–0 win against his former team Viitorul.
+He made his competitive and European debut six days later, in a 1–0 home loss to AC Milan in the third qualifying round of the Europa League.
+His first goal came in a 1–1 league draw with Astra Giurgiu on 6 August.
+On 20 August, Mitriță scored the goals of a 2–0 win against his former team Viitorul.

 On 16 December 2017, Mitriță converted a free kick in a 2–1 victory over eventual champions CFR Cluj.
 A few days earlier, press reported that Craiova had signed him on a permanent basis; the deal was confirmed on 17 January 2018, with the Alb-albaștrii paying a previously agreed €730,000 and Pescara retaining 15% interest.
 He netted his first goal of 2018 on 10 March, an 82nd-minute winner against Astra Giurgiu.
 On 14 April, Mitriță scored his first career hat-trick in a 4–1 home defeat of Politehnica Iași.
 In the Cupa României final on 27 May, he scored a goal and was named Man of the Match in a 2–0 win over Liga II side Hermannstadt.
-He went on to finish his first campaign in Craiova with 38 appearances and 16 goals across all competitions, being selected by the Liga Profesionistă de Fotbal in the best team of the championship play-offs.
+He went on to finish his first campaign in Craiova with 38 appearances and 16 goals across all competitions, being selected by the LPF in the best team of the championship play-offs.

-In July 2018, Mitriță gained team captaincy and played in the 0–1 Supercupa României loss to CFR Cluj.
-By the end of the first half of the regular season in late October, he shared the top scorer position with FCSB striker Harlem Gnohéré after netting nine goals.
-On 9 November, he was sent off in the 57th minute of a 1–1 draw with Sepsi OSK after being booked twice for diving; Mitriță also cursed referee Radu Petrescu, but was only awarded a one-match suspension.
-The incident did not prevent him from being later nominated for Gazeta Sporturilors 2018 Romanian Footballer of the Year award.
-On 19 December, in the last fixture of the calendar year, he scored his fourth double of the campaign in a 2–0 victory against Gaz Metan Mediaș.
+In July 2018, Mitriță gained team captaincy and played in the 1–0 Supercupa României loss to CFR Cluj.
+By the first half of the regular season in late October, he shared the top scorer position with FCSB striker Harlem Gnohéré after netting nine goals.
+On 9 November, he was sent off in the 57th minute of a 1–1 draw with Sepsi OSK after being booked twice for diving; Mitriță also cursed referee Radu Petrescu, but was only given a one-match suspension.
+The incident did not prevent him from later being nominated for Gazeta Sporturilors 2018 Romanian Footballer of the Year award.
+On 19 December, in the closing fixture of the calendar year, he scored his fourth double of the campaign in a 2–0 victory against Gaz Metan Mediaș.